-But it's not enough to simply respond to an unsatisfied customer: The trick is to respond in such a way that he or she will want to give your business another chance, thereby proving to other potential buyers that your business has top-notch customer service.
-Vels Jensen and Penton shared their advice for handling a negative review.
-[MORE: Negative, But Polite, Online Reviews Aren't So Bad for Business]
+When receiving a negative review, it is important not only to acknowledge an unsatisfied customer but to respond in such a way that they will want to give your business another chance, thereby proving to other potential buyers that your business has top-notch customer service.
+Here’s what you need to know about proper handling and responding to negative reviews.

 Answer quickly with a personalized response